The GitLab JTBD Playbook

 The playbook will ensure you tackle the right problems at the right time by focusing on the critical question: What outcomes are you trying to influence?.

-If this is your first time using the playbook, it’s recommended to review [what JTBD is and its main concepts] before getting started.
-Having a solid understanding of JTBD principles is extremely beneficial before you begin developing your domain’s Jobs.
+If this is your first time using the playbook, it’s recommended to review the [JTBD Topics & Definitions] page before getting started.
+Having a solid understanding of JTBD principles is extremely beneficial before you begin developing your [Domain’s] [Jobs].

 A Note on Time, Confidence, and Validation